janikvonrotz/janikvonrotz.ch/content/post/2021-08/26-zsh-scripts-with-dynamic-command-completion.md

 ```

-And an has example for a help file.
+And here is its help file.

 **/\*\*/task.md**